Garda Commissioner says no failure in response to ‘unprecedented’ Dublin riots

 He said a separate investigation has been launched for those suspected of inciting serious public-order incidents or hatred via social media.

+Ms McEntee has said she has asked the Policing Authority to provide clarity to gardai on the use of force.

+The commissioner said it would be “welcome” but that the service already has its own decision-making model and proper tactics were deployed.

-Setting out a timeline for the justice committee, Mr Harris said police resources were immediately deployed to maintain the crime scene following a knife attack in which children were seriously injured, at 1.30pm.
+Setting out a timeline of the disorder for the committee, Mr Harris said police resources were immediately deployed to maintain the crime scene after the stabbing at 1.30pm.

 “Right from the first minute I knew this was a serious incident,” he said, adding that he left a meeting in Co Waterford after he heard the news.